sandervandevelde/Mqtt-Client-Service-On-Azure-Container-Instances-demonstration/az-cli-eventgrid-mqtt.md

 ## Create Clients

+Register two clients in the broker, one with a publisher attribute and one with a subscriber attribute:

 ```
 az eventgrid namespace client create -g acsResourceGroup --namespace-name egns-aci-test-mqtt -n client1-authnID --authentication-name client1-authnID --client-certificate-authentication "{validationScheme:ThumbprintMatch,allowed-thumbprints:[Client1-Thumbprint]}" --attributes "{'ispublisher':1}"